Thanakrit-Anutrakulchai/TPatterns-lua/README.md

 wraps up a function and arguments passed to it to be combined with a Case object.
 Used in matching.
-When the function is called, a table, the substitution hash, gets passed as the final argument with the variables as keys with their corresponding bound values, the i-th object given to match in the i-th table entry, and an array of all matched objects as the 0th entry.
+When the function is called, a table, the substitution hash, gets passed as the final argument with the variables as keys with their corresponding bound values, the i-th object given to match in the i-th table entry, and an array of all matched objects as the 0th entry —or just the singular object matched, if there is only one.

 ```lua
   DO:  DO(str, env) = setmetatable( {str, env}, Do )